asyaharoyan/brainon-django/README.md

 ![Log in nonvalid](static/media/login-nonvalid.png)

 - Validated
-Has changed the version of allauth
+Has changed the version of all auth
 ![Log in validated](static/media/login-valid.png)

 Register